 David says he enjoys being on Council.
 Among other things, he says it gives him a better understanding of the big issues facing the sector, which helps him in his roles as an educator and researcher.
-As well as his position as Treasurer, David will be responsible for the Journal.
+As well as his position as vice-President, David is also responsible for the Journal.
 He is also a Trustee of the NZIF Foundation.

 Treasurer - Kent Chalmers

-Kent is in his second term as a Councillor and his first as Vice President.
+Kent is in his third term as a Councillor and his first as Treasurer.
 Since graduating from the School of Forestry he has spent his career working in the Otago/Southland region and is currently the Marketing and Logistics Manager for City Forests in Dunedin.

 Kent says he’s privileged to have worked across the full breadth of the industry, from forest establishment to timber marketing.
 He believes the industry does not receive the recognition it deserves and he’s extremely proud to have made his career in forestry.

 Secretary - Jess Brown

 After a degree in arts and science, and a career teaching whitewater kayaking both in New Zealand and Northern California, Jess graduated from the New Zealand School of Forestry at the University of Canterbury in 2012 with a B.Sc.
 (For) with First Class Honours.

 Jess is now working for Hancock Forest Management in Rotorua as a Planning and Valuation Analyst.
 While studying at Canterbury Jess worked for Owen Springford (forestry consultant) doing inventory, carbon and valuation work for mostly smaller private forest owners.
 She also spent a summer working for Solid Energy, developing a carbon offset model, which she continued as her honours project.